Destination guide

 The right approach is to establish the group's budget range first, then let that narrow the field.
 Myrtle Beach has a wider pricing spread than almost any other destination — greens fees can range from $40 at a quality daily-fee course to $200+ at a marquee resort.
 Knowing whether your group is looking at $60–$90 rounds or $120–$180 rounds immediately cuts the options in half.

-Myrtle Beach trip cost — per person, all-in
+Myrtle Beach trip cost — per person, 3 nights, 3 rounds (as of 2026)

 Budget